Kitura/Configuration/README.md

 `Configuration` supports configuration keys as paths.
 That is, a key is a qualified path selector written in the `[parent]<separator>[child]` syntax.
 This allows applications to retrieve configuration objects at any level of specificity.

 ## Version Info
-`Configuration` runs on Swift 3, on both macOS and Ubuntu Linux.
+The latest release of `Configuration` (v2.x.x) runs on Swift 3.1.1 and newer, on both macOS and Ubuntu Linux

 ## API Documentations
 Full API documentations for `Configuration` can be found [here](https://ibm-swift.github.io/Configuration/index.html).